 There is no single definition of 'deep-sea'.
 Traditional classifications have used the continental shelf break at approximately 200m water depth as the boundary between 'shallow' and 'deep sea' (Gage & Tyler 1991), with further classifications of the deep sea into bathyal (~200-4000m), abyssal (~4000-6000m) and hadal (6000m+).
 More recent schemes such as the Marine Ecoregions of the World (MEOW) have categorised coastal and shelf areas as extending to 800m depth (Spalding et al., 2007).
 The Global Open Oceans and Deep Seabed (GOODS) biogeographic classification highlights the upper bathyal (300-800m) as the shallowest 'deep-sea' region (UNESCO 2009).

 The current criteria for inclusion in the WoRDSS database is a sample depth of greater than 500m, including both pelagic and benthic species.
 If a species has been recorded below 500m, it may be included in the database, even if it ranges shallower than this depth.
-Hence the database includes many species which have traditionally been viewed as shallow-water species, but have been recorded from the deep sea.
+Hence the database includes many species which have traditionally been viewed as shallow-water species, but have been occasionally recorded from the deep sea.
+The register, therefore, may include species that are not native in the deep sea habitat, but range into it under certain circumstances.

 The 500m criterion has been chosen as it is a depth at which seasonal variation in physical parameters (e.g temperature and salinity (Thistle 2003)) as well as the influence of sunlight becomes minimal.
 Species recorded below 500m, but are known to range above 500m, are also included as they may contribute significantly to the ecology of the deep ocean ecosystem and are likely to be encountered in deep-sea samples.